 Of the latter, Chanel has this official statement:

 The choice is really entirely up to you.
 But Chanel has officially warned you through the above message: “If the deal is too good to be true, you are probably being sold a counterfeit.”
 So now, you cannot say you went into a purchase without knowing.
-All the information I have collected and put together into this super loooooong post, should already be enough for you to make a wise decision.
+All the information I have collected and put together into this achingly long post should already be enough for you to make a sound decision.